 Coverage of this procedure is subject to the terms of your policy, we encourage you to call your insurance company to determine coverage.

-If your insurance company covers the exam, your out of pocket cost will be based on your insurance company's contract with Allina Hospitals and Clinics and terms of your policy and may be more than $100.
+If your insurance company covers the exam, your out of pocket cost will be based on your insurance company's contract with Allina Health and terms of your policy and may be more than $100.
 We cannot limit your liability to $100.

-If your insurance company does not cover the test and the terms of your policy have been met, you will receive a bill from Allina Hospitals and Clinics for near $600.
+If your insurance company does not cover the test and the terms of your policy have been met, you will receive a bill from Allina Health for near $600.

 If you choose to pay for your scan or if you do not have insurance, the cost is $100 paid at the time of your appointment.
 Typically, the cost of the scan is reimbursable through flexible health spending accounts.